Vue FesJapan 2025

 - Web Audio API & AudioWorklet – Build a solid foundation for low-latency DSP in the browser.

-- RNBO → WebAssembly – Build production-ready audio modules in Cycling '74's RNBO and deploy them to the web via WebAssembly.
+- RNBO → WebAssembly – Build prototype-oriented audio modules in Cycling '74's RNBO and deploy them to the web via WebAssembly.

 - GPU-Accelerated Audio – Explore emerging patterns that offload DSP to the GPU for massive parallelism.